 Assembly Bill 1793 will come into effect on January 1st, 2019.
 Following this, the California Department of Justice will begin its review of records through an automated system.
 The new law will expunge low-level possession convictions from peoples’ records, including:

 The Department of Justice will also reduce certain felony convictions to misdemeanors, including:

 This law has the potential to wipe thousands of records clean, changing the lives of thousands of California residents and healing the effects of the War on Drugs.
 However, some cases may slip through the cracks.
-If you have any questions regarding this information, give our criminal defense attorney a call.
+If you have any questions regarding this information, give our Riverside criminal defense lawyer a call.
 We offer free consultations.